 What are the options for reforming our international tax system?

-On its face, reforms that removed the incentive for US corporations to move abroad and lowered corporate tax rates to make US corporate activity more competitive seem straightforward.
+On its face, reforms that would remove the incentive for US corporations to move abroad and lower corporate tax rates to make US corporate activity more competitive seem straightforward.
 In fact, unraveling the Gordian knot created by taxation-as-usual would be far from simple.

 Flaws of Current US International Tax Rules

 There’s seemingly no end to complaints about the impact of the US corporate tax in the context of an increasingly integrated global economy.
 Among them are the following:

 - Deferral of foreign-source income until it is repatriated encourages multinationals to locate business activity and to report profits in low-tax countries.

 - The taxation of foreign-source income of US-based firms when repatriated, along with the controlled foreign corporation (CFC) rules that tax some foreign-source income as it is accrued, place US-resident multinationals at a competitive disadvantage with firms resident in countries that exempt most foreign-source income and have weaker CFC rules.

 - The timing of tax liability when income is repatriated, combined with rules that allow US firms to report their accumulated foreign profits as permanently invested overseas, have in recent years encouraged US resident multinationals to accumulate substantial assets abroad, some of which could be more effectively deployed if invested in the United States or paid as dividends to shareholders.

 - The complexity of the various rules apportioning income by jurisdiction and preventing tax avoidance by limiting deferral and the use of offsetting foreign tax credits raise compliance costs.
 Yet they still offer substantial opportunities for legal tax avoidance.